 When did people move from New York City to Long Island?
 Why did they move?
 This brief exhibit looks at some of the reasons why New Yorkers came to the suburbs.
 From City to Suburbs on Long Island

-Gilllott Family: A Brief History A brief history of the Gillott Family researched by Hofstra student Lisa Catrogiovanni (a family member).
+Gillott Family: A Brief History A brief history of the Gillott Family researched by Hofstra student Lisa Castrogiovanni (a family member).

 Long Island’s Gold Coast era, a time of unimaginable splendor, ran from around the turn of the twentieth century through the 1930s.
 During this time period, a veritable who’s who of America’s rich and famous built opulent homes, many of which were on the North Shore in communities such as Sands Point, Glen Cove, and Kings Point.
 This exhibition features student research papers about the Gold Coast estates, accompanied by images from various Long Island Studies Institute collections.
 Long Island Estates